 The survey confirms what parents may see themselves: that increased smartphone use in the bedroom, especially right before sleeping, has the potential to decrease both the quantity and quality of children’s sleep.
 And a lack of sleep creates a major determinant of mental stability.

 Technology and mental health are complicated, and it is difficult to fully understand the relationship between the two.
 Some aspects of technology may have negative effects on mental health, while other aspects may have positive ones.

 Part of the reason we don’t fully understand the relationship between the two is that we have not asked enough specific, targeted questions.
 A question about how technology is affecting sleep is one example of a good one, and there are countless others that parents can ask and observe for answers that may be unique for their child.

 Whether it be wondering how technology affects their child’s ability to focus or how it affects their patience, parents should continue to closely watch for positive and negative patterns in behavior or attitude and experiment with media rules to find what fits their family’s needs.

 We are here to help and specialize in working with younger generations who will usually be willing to learn how to adjust their tech habits.
-If you are concerned about your teenager’s use of technology and live in McKinney, Allen, Plano, Melissa, or Princeton, Texas, please contact our distinguished expert therapist team today.
+If you are concerned about your teenager’s use of technology, teenager mental health, and live in McKinney, Allen, Plano, Melissa, or Princeton, Texas, please contact our distinguished expert therapist team today.

 Our Foundations Counseling offices are easily accessible from surrounding communities and located in McKinney, Texas.